IT3038C/IT3038C.github.io/docs/week-2.md

 ### AWK

 You can use AWK to filter results as well.
 Take our `ll` command as example.
-If you count the columns, you’ll see there are 9 total.
+If you count the columns, you'll see there are 9 total.
 We can use AWK to only print certain columns

 ```bash
 ll | awk '{print $9}'
 ```

 Combining Grep and AWK commands, we can get specific data from a command like our cat command above.
-Let’s see if we can extract the date and time and username only from our secure log file.
+Let's see if we can extract the date and time and username only from our secure log file.

 ```bash
 sudo cat /var/log/secure | grep student | awk '{print $1 $2 $3 $13}'